JacobMalin/donut-hell/README.md

 </p>

 <p align="center">
-    <em>figure 2: w-axis UI bar </em>
+    <em>figure 2: the w-axis UI bar </em>
 </p>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A later progress report (Video 3) shows wall generation and motion through a w-door.
-Though it looks very close to the final product collision at this point had still not been established.
-Lots of things from this stage did make it to the final product including door frames and ambient lighting.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A later progress report (Video 3) shows wall generation and motion through a w-doorway.
+Though it looks very close to the final product, collision at this point had still not been fully implemented.
+Lots of things from this stage did make it to the final product including door frames and the multi colored walls.
+We did also at this stage attempt to implement point lights to make it more obvious where the player was in relation to the scenery, however becuase of how the walls are drawn as multiple boxes, this was near impossible with processing’s limitations, so we stuck with ambient lighting.

 https://media.github.umn.edu/user/19575/files/085c7d11-b93c-4c9e-89ae-2de83c641eac

 <p align="center">
-    <em>video 3: movment through doors and w-doors </em>
+    <em>video 3: movement through doors and w-doors </em>
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The hardest parts of making progress were not what we expected.
-Many hours went into developing collisions on the inside of doorways whereas walls and doors in the fourth dimension ended up being a simple variation of code from the other directions.
+Many hours went into developing collisions on the inside of doorways whereas walls and doors in the fourth dimension ended up being a simple variation of code from the other dimensions.
 The kd-tree ended up nicely extrapolating into more dimensions but we several times got stuck trying to debug issues of deep and shallow copying.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Our plan for the features we wanted to include in the maze evolved during its development.
-Originally we wanted the user to spawn in one corner of the world and the donut to spawn in the other, however, in the end, we decided to spawn donuts in every room so the user is incentivized to explore more of the environment.
-Door frames were added at some point in development so users could predict where the door will open while still maintaining the monochrome wall.
+Originally we wanted the user to spawn in one corner of the world and a singular donut to spawn in the other, however, in the end, we decided to spawn donuts in every room so the user is incentivized to explore more of the environment.
+Door frames were added at some point in development so users could predict where the door will open while still maintaining the monochrome wall, this was done to indicate that the walls are a continuous solid and there is actually nothing special about where the doorway was going to appear.
 W-walls were added to the ui bar so the user would know how much of the w-space was available to them.
-And a title and win screen were added to make the maze feel more like a game.
+As well, only the closest w-walls are displayed to give the user limited visiblilty into the w-axis just like the other dimensions.
+Similarly, when standing in a w-doorway, the next closest w-wall is displayed since the user is “looking” through the doorway.
+And a title menu and escape menu were added to make the maze feel more like a game.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Still more ideas ended up going unimplemented because they were deprioritized.
 At points in development, we proposed a screen morphing effect as the user moves in w, roguelike elements such as monsters and traps, and arrows pointing the user to the closest donut.